Bayesian Multivariate Sparse Functional Principal Components Analysis: SUPPLEMENTARY MATERIAL

 The above is does not adhere to any known distributional forms on the corresponding Stiefel Manifold $\mathcal{V}_{K, PQ}$.
-Given this fact, there are no previously published techniques for efficiently sampling from such a distribution, reinforcing the need for an efficient, generalized routine to properly sample from the conditional posterior of $\boldsymbol{\Psi}$.
+Given this fact, there are no previously published techniques for efficiently sampling from such a distribution, reinforcing the need for a generalized framework such as Hamiltonian Monte Carlo, and an efficient sampling routine using something like parameter expansion, to properly sample $\boldsymbol{\Psi}$.

-\section{Dynamic Prediction using Conditional Score Posteriors}
+\subsection{Dynamic Prediction using Conditional Score Posteriors}

-To best and most directly exemplify how the results in Section~\ref{supp:posteriors} can be used to perform dynamic predictions conditioned on the covariance structure estimates, we provide pseudo-code in Algorithm~\ref{alg:score_samp} illustrating the prediction of subject-specific scores $\boldsymbol{\xi}_i$ based upon available data.
+To exemplify how the results in Supplement Section~\ref{supp:posteriors} can be used to perform dynamic predictions conditioned on the population-level covariance and mean estimates, we provide pseudo-code in Algorithm~\ref{alg:score_samp} illustrating the prediction of subject-specific scores $\boldsymbol{\xi}_i$ based upon available data.

 This technique takes as inputs the observed data $Y_i^{(p)}(\mathbf{T}_i^{(p)})$, basis evaluated at the observed time points $\mathbf{B}_i^{(p)}$, and the posterior samples of $\mathbf{w}_\mu$, FPC weights $\boldsymbol{\Psi}$, eigenvalues $\lambda_k$, and the noise variances $\sigma_p^2$.
-For each posterior sample, we calculate the multivariate normal posterior mean and variance of the scores $\boldsymbol{\xi}_{i} = \{\xi_{i1}, \ldots, \xi_{iK}\}^t$ directly using the forms derived in Section~\ref{supp:posteriors}.
+For each posterior sample, we calculate the multivariate normal posterior mean and variance of the scores $\boldsymbol{\xi}_{i} = \{\xi_{i1}, \ldots, \xi_{iK}\}^\top$ directly using the forms derived in Supplement Section~\ref{supp:posteriors}.
 We finally sample from this distribution using any sampler of the multivariate normal distribution, returning the sample as an estimate of the scores.